3T Pilot Tone

 Contact and Requests

 Pilot Tone transmitters are available upon written request, typically within 4-6 weeks.
-Although we do not provide signal-processing software for the Pilot Tone, we do offer recommendations based on our experience and the intended research application.
-Scientists requesting a Pilot Tone device can expect that our research team will share its expertise with them.
-Interested researchers should email inquiries to Jan Paška, PhD, at jan.paska@nyulangone.org and include the phrase “pilot tone” in the subject line.
+Post-processing software for the Pilot Tone is also available.
+Scientists requesting a device can expect that our research team will share its expertise with them.
+Interested researchers should email inquiries to Douglas Brantner, MS, at Douglas.Brantner@nyulangone.org and include the phrase “pilot tone” in the subject line.

 Contributors